takamuffin/link-migration/README.md

         print "Bye World and roolback the world"

-Pymigration uses the _version_ information to track the migrations schema and to decide the order of execution of the scripts.
-Pymigration will go through all .py files in your directory and execute all of them in their creation (date) order.
+Link Migration uses the _version_ information to track the migrations schema and to decide the order of execution of the scripts.
+Link Migration will go through all .py files in your directory and execute all of them in their creation (date) order.

-Second, you have to configure access to your current version so Pymigration can execute DDL.
+Second, you have to configure access to your current version so Link Migration can execute DDL.
-Just create a file named “conf.py”, with the following content (there is also an example in the “pymigration” directory):
+Just create a file named “conf.py”, with the following content (there is also an example in the “link-migration” directory):

     # -*- coding: utf-8 -*-
     import settings

-    folder = "{PATH_PYMIGRATION}/version.txt".format(**vars(settings))
+    folder = "{PATH_LINKMIGRATION}/version.txt".format(**vars(settings))

-It is possible to override the way Pymigration retrieve the current version.
+It is possible to override the way Link Migration retrieve the current version.
 To do so, you just need do implement the methods get_current_version and set_current_version:

     # -*- coding: utf-8 -*-